1101AlexZab1011/RefFormer/README.md

 * Work with ".doc" format
 * **Recognize references in lists and tables**
 * Work with unused references
-* Work correctly if all references are already sorted **Do not run the script twice!**
+* Work correctly if all references are already sorted. **Do not run the script twice!**
+> *I have not tested this script on Windows, so I don’t know how it will work on it.*